mmcnally/N-Body-Simulator/README.md

 programming methodology to recursively break the planets into four groups each stored in a quad-tree.
 After recurring until every quadrant holds one or zero planets the algorithm can utilize the center of mass and total mass of the nodes within the quad-tree to effectively reduce the runtime complexity to O(NlogN).

+## Set up

+This app needs all depended libraries to be installed as well as the static path to the N-Body-Simulator directory.
+More information about the path is given when running the application.

+## Running

+To run the app navigate to the N-Body-Simulator directory in the terminal and run the command 'python app.py'.
+Any errors that the application encounters will be printed to the console (including instructions upon how to specify the directory of the application),

 ## Functionality

 ### Creating new bodies